krieselreihe/website/CONTRIBUTING.md

 # Contributing

-You want do something for this repo?
-Nice and easy!
-And of course: you are the best!
+You want to something for this repo?
+Nice.
+You are the best!

 ## Issues